eciggaar/devops-workshop/openshift/3-Pipelines.md

     It hasn't changed a lot, but notice the two revisions in the 'Resources' where revision `knative-jfall-service-v2` has 100%.
 Its the same 100% we could see in the previous step using the Knative CLI.

-1. Click on the Route, this will display the output of the latest revision ("Hello: Hello JFall 2020 v2 UPDATE!!!")
+1. Click on the Route, this will display the output of the latest revision ("Hello: Hello DevOps Workshop v2 UPDATE!!!")

     Back in the Web Console, a pod will be started for Revision `knative-jfall-service-v2`.
 It will scale to zero after a moment.